Understanding Pirate Literature by through the Life of a Pirate

 The Golden Age of Piracy occurred between 1690 and 1730, and it was a time when pirating was at an all time high.
 As World History states, “Although not all historians agree on the precise time frame, it is generally applied to those pirates who operated in the Caribbean, the east coast of America, the eastern Atlantic, and the Indian Ocean” (Cartwright).

 The major players of this era included Sir Henry Morgan, Captain Kidd and Blackbeard.
 Moreover, pirates came from all over the world and from “every maritime country of Europe,” and “a good number of sailors were African” (Jenkins).
+Later, real-life pirates even appeared in and around The Great Lakes in the US.

 Life of a Pirate